EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 How Does the EPS Pension Fund Work

-To understand this ₹7,500 pension discussion, it is important to first know how the EPS pension fund actually works.
+To better understand the ₹7,500 pension discussion, you first need to know how the EPS pension system works.
 The pension system under the Employees’ Provident Fund Organisation is mainly funded through two sources:

 1. Employer Contribution: